Click on the picture to view a video of our Platinum Jubilee Celebrations

 Promoting British Values at Cockfield Primary School

-The Department for Education state that there is a need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs”.
+“To create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs”.

-These values are taught explicitly through Personal, Social, Health and Emotional (PSHE), and Religious Education (RE).
+At Cockfield Primary School these values are taught explicitly through Personal, Social, Health and Emotional (PSHE), SMSC and Religious Education (RE).
 We also teach British Values through planning and delivering a broad and balanced curriculum.

 The school takes opportunities to actively promote British Values through our assemblies and whole school systems and structures such as electing and running a successful Pupil Task Force.
 We also actively promote the British Values through ensuring our curriculum planning and delivery includes real opportunities for exploring these values.
 Actively promoting British Values also means challenging pupils, staff or parents expressing opinions contrary to fundamental British Values, including ‘extremist’ views.